masterkram/jaguar/README.md

 <img src="https://github.com/user-attachments/assets/c1e9073b-5a96-4a66-afa5-b7c4510cb9c3" alt="Jaguar Logo" style="width: 100px; height: 100px; margin-left: auto; margin-right: auto; display: block;">

-# Jaguar - File Search API
+# Jaguar - Command Line Based Search API For AI Agents

+State of the art coding agents like [ClaudeCode](https://github.com/anthropics/claude-code) use tools like `ripgrep`, `jq` and `find` instead of vector embedding based search to provide context to the underlying models.

+So far this approach has only been possible for text based files like code and when the agent is running locally on the user's machine.
+The goal of jaguar is to provide this type of search for all filetypes (pdf, docx etc..) while being possible to use from anywhere via it's REST API.

-A Dockerized FastAPI service that allows users to upload files and search through them using powerful command-line tools like ripgrep, jq, and find.
+Jaguar is a Dockerized FastAPI service that allows humans and AI agents to upload files and search through them using powerful command-line tools like `ripgrep`, `jq`, and `find`.
 Files are automatically processed using the [Unstructured](https://docs.unstructured.io/open-source/introduction/quick-start) library to extract text and convert it to searchable markdown format.

 ## Features